Frequently Asked Questions

 Can my teenage do shows?

 I love the support and encouraging them to jump in.
 Some festivals do have a teenager category.
 I would encourage them to go for events aimed at their age group.
-Take advantage of shows, galleries, and competitions for teens artists.
+Take advantage of shows, galleries, and competitions for teen artists.

 I don't recommend they jump straight into large festivals and events because every artist there is a registered business with the state and we are licensed to collect taxes.
 Doing those events without a business registration is risky because the state people can randomly show up.